clior007/nodejs_tutorial/README.md

 ### Few notes:
 #### 1. How to use Npm (Node pckg manager) to create a package out of this tutorial?
 The package json is used to hold metadata (name, version, license, etc.) for our project.
+Most important, it maintains the dependencies.
+The package-lock file holds the relevant versions so it is important to keep it also in the source control.
 You should use it as follows:

 1. using the terminal, type: